aws-samples/amazon-sagemaker-feature-store-streaming-aggregation/README.md

 First you will login to your AWS account with an Admin user or role.
 This will allow the successful launch of the CloudFormation stack template below.

-You can deploy the stack in us-east-2 region and examine the architectural components by following these steps:
+You can [deploy the stack in us-east-1 region](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=sm-fs-streaming-agg-stack&templateURL=https://aws-ml-blog.s3.us-east-1.amazonaws.com/artifacts/Using-streaming-ingestion-with-Amazon-SageMaker-Feature-Store/sagemaker-featurestore-template.yaml) and examine the architectural components by following these steps:

 1. Use the following button to launch the AWS CloudFormation stack
 2. Once the stack is complete, open the SageMaker Notebook instance and navigate to the various notebooks